FAForever/faf-league-service/README.md

     $ pipenv install --dev

+If you have just set up the database for development, you will have to apply the database migrations manually by running

+    $ pipenv run migrate-develop

-You can start the service:
+You can now start the service:

     $ pipenv run devserver